 Snowshoeing White Queen

 This route is a great snowshoe trip in November and April with winter-wonderland views and no avalanche exposure.
-However, once Whitewater Ski Resort starts their operating system, this route will no longer be accessible via the ski runs.
+However, once Whitewater Ski Resort starts their operating season, this route will no longer be accessible via the ski runs.